TanguyOrtegat/esx_jb_eden_garage2/README.md

   features:

  - renaming cars
  - an exited vehicle can not be out again
  - only ownled vehicles can be inside
  - no vehicle duplication
-  - impound for police and mecano		BUG CONNU :
+ - impound for police and mecano
  - code optimisation with ft_libs
+ - fix glitch with cheat engine
  - ...

  ```